 The RMS also evaluated two higher-tier studies, one microcosm and one field pond study.
-Both were performed with a formulated product of β -cyfluthrin.
-Applied were the equivalents of 1.25 and 6.25 g a.s/ha in both studies.
-Initial concentrations of the active substance nominally ranged from 0.074 μ g/L to 0.74 μ g/L. Measured peak concentrations in the water phase reached 0.0054 and 0.051 μ g/L in the microcosms and, respectively, 0.017 and 0.069 μ g/L in ponds.
-Although this is, for the lower-dosed systems, below the toxic thresholds reported for the acute Daphnia tests (NOECs 0.01 - 0.1 μ g/L in 48h static tests; LOEC $\frac{7}{2}$ s 0.02 - 0.3 μ g/L), Cladocera and Copepod populations were severely depressed in all systems (to which extent, is not reported in the monograph).
-Chironomids in the sediment also suffered high mortality.

-All treatment levels caused effects, i.e., an NOEC for the ecological systems could not be determined.
-The observed field effects at concentrations below the laboratory toxicity levels indicate a higher sensitivity of zooplancton species other than Daphnia magna.
+Both were performed with a formulated product of cyfluthrin.
+Applications were the equivalents of 12.5 and 62.5 g a.s/ha in the natural ponds while the microcosms received 2.5 and 12.5 g a.s. /ha.
+Initial nominal concentrations of the active substance ranged from 0.2 to 7.8 μ g/L; measured initial peak concentrations in the water phase reached 0.034 and 0.1 μ g/L in the microcosms and, respectively, 0.22 and 1.8 μ g/L in ponds.
+Although this is partly below the toxic thresholds reported for the acute Daphnia tests (NOECs 0.01 -0.1 μ q/L in 48h static tests; LOEC 7-s 0.02 - 0.3 μ q/L), crustacean populations were severely depressed (not reported to what extent in the monograph).
+Chironomids in the sediment also suffered mortality.
+All treatment levels caused effects, i.e.an NOEC for the ecological systems could not be determined.
+The observed field effects at concentrations below or in the range of the laboratory NOEC levels indicate a higher sensitivity of zooplancton species other than Daphnia magna.
 This conclusion is supported by both field and laboratory data on cyfluthrin and other pyrethroids where generally decapod crustaceans and insect larvae (e.g., Ephemeroptera and Trichoptera) were more sensitive than Daphnia (Hill et al., 1994; Hill, 1989).
 Risk assessments must also take into account that some of the more sensitive taxa have different life cycles, e.g., only one generation per year.
-Therefore, the 'recovery study' with Daphnia which is mentioned in the evaluation tables is unlikely to contribute sufficient information in this context.
+Therefore, the 'recovery study' with Daphnia which is mentioned in the evaluation tables for β -cyfluthrin is unlikely to contribute sufficient information in this context.

-The Committee therefore concludes that Daphnia-based TER 8/8 s and risk mitigation measures are unlikely to be sufficiently protective for other zooplancton species/populations.
+The Committee therefore concludes that Daphnia-based TER 8-s and risk mitigation measures are unlikely to be sufficiently protective for other zooplancton species/populations.